xanather/xti/README.md

 + Has basic extensible JSON config.
 + Designed to work on with thumbs only in the middle of the tablet in portrait mode (like a big mobile phone).

+WORK IN PROGRESS:
+1. Need to figure out how to simulate certain key press combination.
+2. Moving cursor by using left and right key area's as a virtual touchpad.

 ## Known limitations
 - Don't change scaling or DPI of the system after starting.
 - The program expects only one primary screen attached (the tablet screen).
 Adding more monitors after starting will screw things up.